alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

     |`X.X`|Version number|
     |`S / M / L / XL`|Size of instance|

-    More information can be found in the [PostgresSQL plans](/#postgresql-plans) section.
+    More information can be found in the [PostgreSQL plans](/#postgresql-plans) section.

 1. Run the following code in the command line: